Workshop program

 - Lecture: Scenario tips & tricks

-- e.g. fidelity, realistic timeframes, what works/what doesn’t, noise-to-signal, Radiology, Clinical conditions, Training, difficult vs non-difficult, fairness, practicality
+- e.g. fidelity, realistic time frames, what works/what doesn’t, noise-to-signal, Radiology, Clinical conditions, Training, difficult vs non-difficult, fairness, practicality

 - followed by a workshop